 John Hanna // Intervarsity

-John Hanna has been on staff of InterVarsity since 1992 and moved into his current role as Area Director in 2001.
-John oversees InterVarsity’s ministry on campuses in the western part of NC & SC.
-As an Area Director, John is responsible for leading the area team in: 1) growing as a community and depending on God in prayer; 2) setting vision and direction for the area; 3) developing student training programs and opportunities; and 4) strategically recruiting and hiring campus staff.
+John Hanna has been on staff of InterVarsity since 1992 and moved into his current role as area director in 2001.
+John oversees InterVarsity’s ministry on campuses in the western part of North Carolina and South Carolina.
+As an area director, John is responsible for leading the area team in: 1) growing as a community and depending on God in prayer; 2) setting vision and direction for the area; 3) developing student training programs and opportunities; and 4) strategically recruiting and hiring campus staff.
 He provides pastoral care, training, personal and professional development, and regular feedback/evaluation for campus staff.

 Kari’s Home for Women